 Visual Directional Cues: Additional visual cues that signpost where to go next and how close you are to arriving.
 This can be with camera movement to focus on your destination or important items.
 It can use light, breadcrumb trails, in-world pointers to identify your mission's target location.

 Head-Up Display Navigation: Indication of where to go next with arrows, minimaps and cookie trails.
 This provides clear ongoing guidance about where you are and where you need to go.

 Game Map: View a map of the game world during play, with the landscape, points of interest and missions highlighted throughout the entire game.
 This enables the orientation of the player and the world, confirming a direction of movement and the location of destinations or points of exploration.

-Mario Kart Live: Home Circuit has 3 accessibility features for Controls which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.
+We've documented 2 accessibility features for Controls in Mario Kart Live: Home Circuit which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.

 Multiple Buttons & Single Stick: Can play with multiple buttons and a stick.

 Informative Vibration: Controller vibration indicates events or interactions in the game, echoing visual and audio cues.
 This can provide additional information about progress, approaching enemies or hitting a target.